microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 https://aka.ms/eapsignup

 When you access that site, put the words **Purpose: SQL Server 2019 BDC Workshop** in the *Please describe the specific application or workload that you will be testing with SQL Server 2019?* box.
-You will be automatically approved.
+You will be motified when approved.
 For the *Platform*, select **Azure Kubernetes Service (AKS)**.

 You will use these credentials in a subsequent step.
 It can take up to a week to receive your code.